-In the planned post, Ahrar had a subheading all its own—of which this post is an expanded version—because the group’s position is a unique one.
+Ahrar is the largest Syrian rebel group and has always rejected the Free Syrian Army (FSA) label.
+Ahrar is a leading part of the Islamic Front (I.F.), an attempted merger that has now broken down and is, like the FSA, a brand rather than a command structure.
+In terms of ideology, Ahrar is a category unto itself.
 I have many times said that it is wrong to consider al-Qaeda (Jabhat an-Nusra) or the Islamic State (I.S.) “rebels,” not least because the former are foreign-led and the latter are majority-foreign, at least at their core.
 More important, both Nusra and the I.S. are transnational in outlook and their agenda is only incidentally to do with Syria: they will start with the Caliphate in Syria, but the Syrian State is to be erased and subsumed under a global Caliphate.
 It is no contradiction to Nusra and the I.S. not being rebels to note that as a purely military matter, the insurgency can be conceptualised as a spectrum ranging from nationalists to Islamist-nationalists to Salafi-nationalists to Salafists to Salafi-jihadists to takfiris.
 Ahrar’s uniqueness is that it occupies the gap between the nationalist and transnationalists; it is at the point that Syrian Salafism crosses into Qaeda-style globalist Salafi-jihadism, and within its leadership—within its leader—it contained these two elements.

 Hassan Abboud rejected the Islamic State’s Caliphate as a “dictatorship” that was imposing “their mistaken understanding of Islam on people by force.”
 Given Abboud’s anti-democratic statements this was suggestive.
-And just a week ago, Ahrar’s top shari’i and a member of the I.F.’s Shura Council, Abu Yazan al-Shami, who was also struck down yesterday afternoon, wrote in rejection of Salafi-jihadism and in favour of “our country“.
+And just a week ago, Ahrar’s top shari’i and a member of the I.F.’s Shura Council, Abu Yazan al-Shami, who was also killed yesterday afternoon, wrote in rejection of Salafi-jihadism and in favour of “our country“.
 More frivolously, Abboud, who spoke English, demonstrated a sense of humour—paraphrasing Mrs. Thatcher, for example—that is not usually associated with the zealots like those of the Islamic State.

 The killing of Ahrar’s leadership might yet bring this outcome about, shattering Ahrar into its ideological components, which are then absorbed by the Islamic State, Jabhat an-Nusra, and various Islamist/Salafi-nationalist groups.
 The advantage in such circumstances would be to the moderates: Ahrar’s rank-and-file would provide many more moderate recruits than the extremists can gain from what’s left of Ahrar’s leadership and ideological members.
 The removal of Ahrar from the landscape would also break down the bridge between the Syrian Salafis and the globalist Salafi-jihadists, opening up a space that perhaps other groups would vie to fill, but which could also go unfilled, isolating al-Qaeda even further from the rebellion.

-But there are some short-term worries if Ahrar does collapse, namely that it has been feared ever since the regime and the I.S. began closing in on the rebel-held areas of Aleppo City at the beginning of July that Ahrar’s fighters in Aleppo would defect to the I.S. rather than fight against it, for both ideological and practical reasons.
-If it is confirmed that the regime and not the I.S. killed Ahrar’s leaders, the chances of an Ahrar mass-defection to I.S. in Aleppo go up.
+But there are some short-term worries if Ahrar does collapse, namely that it has been feared ever since the regime and the I.S. began closing in on the rebel-held areas of Aleppo City at the beginning of July that Ahrar’s fighters in Aleppo would defect to I.S. rather than fight against it, for both ideological and practical reasons.
+If it is confirmed that the regime, and not I.S., killed Ahrar’s leaders, the chances of an Ahrar mass-defection to I.S. in Aleppo go up.
 Aleppo’s fall would be the end of the rebellion, and the completion of the regime’s strategy to destroy all possible Western partners in the insurgency and present itself as the lesser-evil.
 Only slightly less problematic is the fact that if Ahrar does hold together, indications are that the extremists will take the lead.

 More broadly, any vestiges of real command-and-control the Islamic Front had are finished.
-Ahrar provided many of the senior positions in the I.F., including running its propaganda office—that’s why its output looked so much more Salafist than was really the case for most of the groups, which were softer Islamists—but many of those people have now been killed.
+Ahrar provided many of the senior positions in the I.F., including running its propaganda office—that’s why its output looked so much more sternly Salafist than was really the case for most of the groups, which were softer Islamists—but many of those people have now been killed.
 Holding on to the I.F.-branded battalions without the personnel who kept many of these local groups loyal is now going to be next to impossible.
 And the I.F.-branded groups are themselves breaking down and restructuring.
 Apart from Ahrar, the largest I.F. components were Liwa at-Tawhid, which has now broken in two, and Jaysh al-Islam (JaI), which has announced a merger with another, smaller, I.F. faction, Suqour a-Sham.
 It is difficult to see what practical effect the JaI-Suqour merger has.
 JaI is powerful east of Damascus but has almost no presence in the north where Suqour is based, and if the merger meant anything it would be Suqour, battered by defections to, and a mauling from, the Islamic State, attaching itself to a powerful group that might give it some protection.
 However this shakes out, a cohesive Islamic Front is not going to be the result.